- We advise you to exercise normal safety precautions in Argentina.

-Australian citizens whose passport shows they were born in Argentina are exempt from the fee and should pass through the Argentine passport control line on entry in order to be exempt from the payment.
+Australian citizens born in Argentina are exempt from the fee and should pass through the Argentine passport control line on entry in order to be exempt from the payment.
 Australian citizens holding a business visa or student visa are also exempt from payment.

 Argentina has biometric entry procedures at Ezeiza International Airport, Jorge Newbery International Airport and at the Buenos Aires ferry terminal.
 Visitors to Argentina are required to have their thumbprint scanned by an inkless device and have a digital photograph taken on arrival.

 Children under 18 years of age(as defined by local law) travelling alone or with one parent may be required to provide a letter of consent from the non-travelling parent(s) to the Argentine authorities.
 Contact the nearest Embassy or Consulate of Argentina well in advance of departure from Australia for further advice.

 If you are travelling to or from Argentina via the United States you will need to meet US entry/transit requirements.
 You should check your visa needs well in advance of travel with the nearest Embassy or Consulate of the United States.
 See also our travel advice for the United States of America.